sophiagavrila/credit-microservices/phase4/README.md

 4. Go to accounts controller.
 Autowire both `FeignClient` interfaces to the controller.

-5. Write a method that exposes an API path called `myCUstomerDetails` which passes a CUstomer as the Request Body and invokes both `cards` and `loans` client to return information.
+5. Write a method that exposes an API path called `/myCustomerDetails` which passes a Customer as the Request Body and invokes both `cards` and `loans` client to return information.
 Your `AccountsController` should now look like this:

 <br>